DevExpress/dotnet-eud/README.md

   If you do not have [Git](https://git-scm.com/) installed, use the GitHub web interface to select the branch and then download and extract the ZIP archive.

   ![Download ZIP](https://user-images.githubusercontent.com/20167812/29712204-4ffaee9e-89a1-11e7-8a0e-3ff0464adda4.png)
-- You can skip this step if you want to reuse the end-user documentation as is.
-Otherwise, make changes as required, which may include:
+- You can make the following changes to the documentation, or skip this step if you want to reuse the end-user documentation as is:
   - remove unnecessary files;
   - add new documents to your application;
   - change screenshots to match your app's UI;
   - create a [custom DocFX template](https://dotnet.github.io/docfx/tutorial/howto_create_custom_template.html).
-  > You should update *toc.yml* ([table-of-content](https://dotnet.github.io/docfx/tutorial/intro_toc.html)) files if you added or removed topics.
+  > You should update the *toc.yml* ([table-of-content](https://dotnet.github.io/docfx/tutorial/intro_toc.html)) files if you added or removed topics.
 - Open a console window, change the current directory to the repository root folder and call the DocFX executable with the *build* and *docfx.json* parameters.
 DocFX will place the generated documentation content into the *\_site* folder.
 Add the `--serve` switch to preview the generated website at http://localhost:8080 once the build process is complete.
     ```
     docfx.exe build docfx.json --serve